nlmixrdevelopment/nlmixr/README.md

 For PKPD modeling (with ODE and dosing history) with [Stan](http://mc-stan.org/), check out Yuan's package PMXStan: https://github.com/yxiong1/pmxstan.

 # Windows installer
-For people who do not wish to do custuomized installation on Windows, we reccommend you download a Windows installer for your platform from the following link: https://github.com/nlmixrdevelopment/nlmixr/releases/tag/v0.9.0-2
+For those not interested in custuomized installation on Windows, we *recommend* you download a Windows installer for your platform from the following link: https://github.com/nlmixrdevelopment/nlmixr/releases/tag/v0.9.0-2

 # Installation on Windows